kyma-project/test-infra/docs/prow/migration-guide.md

 ### Available Presets

-Use these Presets to define a Prow job for your component:
+Use these Presets to define a ProwJob for your component:

 | Name                               | Description                                                                                                                                                     |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |